konstantink83/kmp-codelabs/giphy-app-2-en.md

   pod 'SwiftyGif', '5.1.1'
 end
 ```
-and after this we can run a `pod install` command in `ios-app` directory.
+and after this we can run a `pod install` command in the `ios-app` directory.

 ### SharedFactory Initialization
 We have to use `gifsUnitsFactory` instead of `newsUnitsFactory` to create `SharedFactory`.
-To do this let's modify `NewsUnitsFactory` class in following code:
+To do this let's modify the `NewsUnitsFactory` class as follows:
 ```swift
 class GifsListUnitsFactory: SharedFactoryGifsUnitsFactory {
     func createGifTile(id: Int64, gifUrl: String) -> UnitItem {